JockLawrie/SpineBasedRecordLinkage.jl/README.md

 4. The `output` directory contains the information necessary to inspect the linkage results and construct linked content data.
    It contains the following files:
    - A `criteria.tsv` table, in which each row specifies a linkage criterion.
-   - A `spine.tsv` file, containing:
-     - An `EntityId` column, which uniquely identifies the entities specified in the spine.
+   - A `spine.tsv` file, containing the columns specified in the spine's schema.
-       Each EntityId is calculated as a hash of the spine's primary key that is specified in the schema used in the linkage configuration.
+     The schema __must__ include `EntityId` as the primary key, with data type `UInt`.
-     - The columns of the spine's primary key.
+   - The input tables with an `EventId` column attached.
+For each row the `EventId` is constructed as a hash of the row's primary key.
-   - Linked data tables.
-Each linked table contains:
-     - The table's primary key columns, which enable the construction of linked content data.
-     - An `EntityId` column which links the table to the spine.
-     - A `CriteriaId` column that links to the `criteria.tsv` file, so that we can see, for each link, which linkage criteria were satisfied.
+   - A `links.tsv` table, that links events to entities.
+The columns are `TableName`, `EventId`, `EntityId` and `CriteriaId`.
+     For each row the `CriteriaId` specifies which set of linkage criteria was satisfied to enable the link.

 ### Summarise the results